sassoftware/sasoptpy/doc/guide/basics.rst

 -----------------

-After a problem is defined, you can send it to the CAS server or SAS session by calling the :func:`Model.solve` method.
-The :func:`Model.solve` method returns the primal solution when available, and ``None`` otherwise.
+After a problem is defined, you can send it to the CAS server or SAS session by calling the :func:`Model.solve` method, which returns the primal solution when it is available, and ``None`` otherwise.

 .. ipython:: python